-We used an e-learning training module through Stronger2gether to improve the knowledge and understanding of key employees and have continued to run targeted training to our employees who have direct management of workers in our supply chains.
+We used an e-learning training module internally to improve the knowledge and understanding of key employees and have continued to run targeted training to our employees who have direct management of workers in our supply chains.
 The purpose of this module is to raise employee awareness of the existence of modern slavery in the UK, to help them identify the signs that someone maybe a victim of modern slavery, and to advise them of what action should be taken in the event that they identify an individual at risk.

 Through this training our employees are encouraged to identify and report any suspected breaches of the organisations anti-slavery and human trafficking policy.

 Employees are trained in the benefits of stringent measures to tackle slavery and human trafficking, as well as the consequences of failing to eradicate slavery and human trafficking from our business and supply chains.
-Each year we have increased the number of managers and supervisors that have taken part.